 Thai Signature: Find Thai street food at Thai Signature, new to 722 King St. since summer 2020.
 The chef’s menu reflects his Thai countryside upbringing with dishes like E-Saan Chicken, a grilled marinated chicken dish plated with papaya salad, sticky rice, spicy tamarind and sweet chili sauces.

 Del Ray Boccato: Del Ray’s delicious new dessert hub will open in late summer 2020 at 2400 Mount Vernon Ave., selling sweet treats like gelato scoops and pastries alongside savory options like empanadas.
 For the time being, the shop is offering curbside pickup and carryout only.

 Goodies Frozen Custard & Treats: Old Town’s newest sweet spot is Goodies Frozen Custard & Treats, a 1950s-inspired soda fountain serving Wisconsin-style frozen custard and nostalgic treats like the Apple Cider Donutwich.
-Starting this September, Goodies will call the historic Ice House on Commerce St. its permanent home after serving sweets from “Gigi” the vintage van during onsite summer pop-ups.
+Starting with a soft opening in late 2020, Goodies will call the historic Ice House on Commerce St. its permanent home after serving sweets from “Gigi” the vintage van during onsite summer pop-ups.

 Shop Small (and Sustainably)

 The Company of Books: Located on 1712 Mount Vernon Ave. in Del Ray, The Company of Books has received thousands of donated books from neighborhood readers to sell at its non-profit outpost, open since August 2020.

 Mason & Greens: Mason & Greens, the D.C. area’s first zero-waste grocery and sustainable dry goods store, landed in Old Town in spring 2020.
 Mask up and visit its light and airy 913 King St. home to pick up everything from eco-friendly conditioner and cleaning supplies to fresh produce and kombucha on draft.